Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 5. $y_1 + y_2 + c$ a scalar add function, one can calculate it by simply calling `+` operator in Julia.

 In fact, we can draw a graph of this expression, which illustrates the relationship between each variable in this expression.
-Each node in the graph with a output arrow represents a variable and each node with a input arrow represents a function/operator.
+Each node in the graph with an output arrow represents a variable and each node with an input arrow represents a function/operator.

 ![comput-graph](/images/comput-graph-forward.gif)

 The evaluation of the math equation above can then be expressed as a process called **forward evaluation**, it starts from the leaf nodes, which represents the inputs of the whole expression, e.g they are $\mathbf{x}, \mathbf{A}, \mathbf{b}, c$ in our expression.
 Each time, we receive the value of a node in the graph, we mark the node with **green**.

-Now, let's calculate the gradients with [**chain rule**](https://en.wikipedia.org/wiki/Chain_rule), the number of gradients returned by each function is the same with their inputs.
-We mark the node with red color if we receive a gradient, the gradient will be back propagated through the graph, which is called **back propagation** or **backward evaluation**.
+Now, let's calculate the gradients with [**chain rule**](https://en.wikipedia.org/wiki/Chain_rule), the number of gradients returned by each function is the same as their inputs.
+We mark the node red if we receive a gradient, the gradient will be back propagated through the graph, which is called **back propagation** or **backward evaluation**.

 ![comput-graph](/images/comput-graph-backward.gif)

-### Dynamic Comput Graph VS Static Comput Graph
+### Dynamic Comput Graphs VS Static Comput Graphs

-Although, the way of forward evaluation and backward evaluation are actually the same, but for implementation, we can construct the graph on the fly (like [PyTorch](https://github.com/pytorch/pytorch)) or statically declaration (like [TensorFlow](https://github.com/tensorflow/tensorflow)).
+Although, the way of forward evaluation and backward evaluation are actually the same, but for implementation, we can construct the graph on the fly (like in [PyTorch](https://github.com/pytorch/pytorch)) or as a static declaration (like in  [TensorFlow](https://github.com/tensorflow/tensorflow)).

 Generally, the difference between them is that:

-**whether to define the graph before the forward evaluation happens or along with the forward evaluation.**
+**Whether the graph is defined before the forward evaluation happens or along with the forward evaluation.**

 I'm a PyTorch syntax lover, so I'm going to implement my AD as a dynamic constructed graph.
-But I'm also planning to write a macro in Julia that "freeze" a dynamic graph to static graph, because in principle, static graph is easier to optimize, since we will be able to access the whole graph before evaluation happens, which allows us to dispatch methods statically, but it can be hard to debug for static graphs.
+But I'm also planning to write a macro in Julia that "freeze" a dynamic graph to static graph, because in principle, static graph is easier to optimize, since we will be able to access the whole graph before evaluation happens, which allows us to dispatch methods statically, but static graphs can be hard to debug.

-## Define the Nodes in Computational Graph
+## Define the Nodes in the Computational Graph

 Well, before we start writing something concrete, we can first define an `abstract type` for all nodes we are going to define: